OleguerCanal/transplanter/README.md

 **How is that different from model distillation?**

-In distillation you want to reduce a model size, in this case I'll be focussing in the case when you wanna increase it.
+In distillation you want to reduce a model size, in this case I'll be focussing on increasing it.

 ## Interface